 The Group assesses at each end of the reporting period whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 In the case of equity securities classified as available for sale, a significant or prolonged decline in the fair value of the security below its cost is considered in determining whether the securities are impaired.
-If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss - is removed from equity and recognised in the statement of comprehensive income.
-Impairment losses recognised in the statement of comprehensive income on equity instruments are not reversed through the statement of comprehensive income.
+If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss - is removed from equity and recognised in the statement of comprehensive income on equity instruments are not reversed through the statement of comprehensive income.